San Francisco Fall Antiques Show

-The show features approximately 70 international art, antiques and design dealers, a Designer Vignette exhibition, Lecture Series, Book Signings, and related parties.
+The show features approximately 70 international art, antiques, and design dealers, a Designer Vignette exhibition, a lecture series, Book Signings, and related parties.

-The show is prefaced by a Preview Gala, which is considered to be a prestigious social event in San Francisco, attended by approximately 3,000 people.
-It takes place every fall at Festival Pavilion at Fort Mason Center for the Arts in San Francisco's Marina district.
+The show is prefaced by a Preview Gala, which is considered a prestigious social event in San Francisco and is attended by approximately 3,000 people.
+It takes place every fall at the Festival Pavilion at Fort Mason Center for the Arts in San Francisco's Marina district.

 The SFFAS was founded in 1982 by Toby Rose and Nancee Erickson as the major fundraising event for the non-profit Enterprise for High School Students.